playframework/playframework/documentation/manual/working/javaGuide/main/ws/JavaWS.md

 ### Timeouts

-There are 3 different futures in WS.
+There are 3 different timeouts in WS.
 Reaching a timeout causes the WS request to interrupt.

 * `play.ws.timeout.connection`: The maximum time to wait when connecting to the remote host *(default is **120 seconds**)*.
 * `play.ws.timeout.idle`: The maximum time the request can stay idle (connection is established but waiting for more data) *(default is **120 seconds**)*.